Antikor - ZTSA (Zero Trust Service Access)

 Example Use Case

-Secure, Agentless, and Auditable Access from Outside the Campus
+Secure, Installation-Free, and Auditable Access from Off-Campus

-For Academics — Secure and Agentless Access
+For Academics — Installation-Free and Secure Access

 • Secure remote access to academic resources (TRDizin, Scopus, etc.)